Cavernous hemangioma: Research

-In the treatment of a brain cavernous hemangioma, neurosurgery is usually the treatment chosen.
-Research needs to be conducted on the efficacy of treatment with stereotactic radiation therapy, especially on the long-term.
-However, radiotherapy is still being studied as a form of treatment if neurosurgery is too dangerous due to the location of the cavernoma.
-Genetic researchers are still working on determining the cause of the illness and the mechanism behind blood vessel formation.
-Clinical trials are being conducted to better assess when it is appropriate to treat a patient with this malformation and with what treatment method.
-Additionally, long-term studies are being conducted because there is no information related to the long-term outlook of patients with cavernoma.
-An existing registry known as The International Cavernous Angioma Patient Registry collects information from patients diagnosed with cavernoma in order to facilitate discovery of non-invasive treatments.
+For the treatment of cavernous hemangioma in the brain, neurosurgery is typically chosen.
+Research needs to be conducted on the efficacy of treatment using stereotactic radiation therapy, especially for the long-term.
+Radiotherapy is being studied as a form of treatment if neurosurgery is too dangerous due to the position of the cavernoma.
+Genetic researchers are still working on finding the cause of the illness and the mechanism behind blood vessel formation.
+Clinical trials are being conducted to better assess when, and what treatments are needed.
+Long-term studies are also being conducted because the long-term outlook for patients with cavernoma is unknown.
+A registry known as The International Cavernous Angioma Patient Registry collects information from patients diagnosed with cavernoma in order to facilitate discovery of non-invasive treatments.